andrew-murray/cpp-metrics/README.md

 ## Things to do

 * Document the project better
+* Consider implementation of a gauge that caches its value for a period & a gauge interface
 * A graphite pickle reporter
 * Histogram
 * Remove all the lovely complicated language features to support older compilers